The One and Only Kidneywood

 Asides from palo azul's incredible fluorescence, it's also an alkaline tea, as opposed to black tea, hibiscus tea, fruit teas, and some herbal teas which are slightly acidic.
 You can read our article on the benefits of alkaline drinks here:

 Palo azul tea is caffeine-free, so you can enjoy the most beautiful tea in the world at any time of the day!
-Not that there's anything wrong with caffeine, but when consumed in excess, studies have shown that it can lead to insomnia, anxiety and digestive issues.
-So palo azul tea is perfect for later in the day or whenever you need a break from caffeine.
+Studies show that when caffeine is consumed in excess, it can lead to insomnia, anxiety and digestive issues.
+This makes palo azul a perfect option for cleansing later in the day or whenever you need a break from caffeine.

 Pros & Cons of Caffeine-Free Tea